Amberskies/Qt3D_The_Amber_Project/README.md

 check the Client_Dev1 for development updates.

-Release 1 : a very basic Static Lib created useing QT3D Try it out and have fun - basic Gammes can easily be evolved from this code.
+Release 1 : a very basic Static Lib created useing QT3D Try it out and have fun - basic Games can easily be evolved from this code.